2i2c-org/infrastructure/docs/howto/features/cryptnono.md

 ## Future work

 `cryptnono` also exposes prometheus metrics about processes it has killed.
-We currently do not collect these, but we should enable collection so we can
+We currently *do* collect these, but there is no Grafana dashboard that exposes them yet.